xyngular/py-xcon/Readme.md

 ### Internal Local Memory Cacher

-The `xyn_config.provider.InternalLocalProviderCache` is a resource that is centrally used by the other providers (including the DynamoCacher provider) to store what values they have retrieved from their service locally, in a sort of local-memory-cache.
+The `xcon.provider.InternalLocalProviderCache` is a resource that is centrally used by the other providers (including the DynamoCacher provider) to store what values they have retrieved from their service locally, in a sort of local-memory-cache.